Migration, economic activity, and spatial reorganization of the population: a study on silkworm farming in Paraná, Brazil

 Como citar:

 BALTAR, Cláudia Siqueira; BALTAR, Ronaldo; "Migration, economic activity, and spatial reorganization of the population: a study on silkworm farming in Paraná, Brazil", p.
-67 -80.
-In: Humanities.
+67-80.
+Humanities: Under different perspectives.
 São Paulo: Blucher, 2017.

 ISBN: 9788580392500, DOI 10.5151/9788580392500-06